SinghShreya05/GSoC-2021/README.md

 <h1 align="center">🚀 FUTURE PLANS</h1>

-1. Experiment advanced NLP Algorithms for license generation and Validation techniques.
+1. Experiment with advanced NLP Algorithms for license generation and validation techniques.
 2. Normalisation of text files generated.
-3. Use the generated data for training ML Models.
+3. Use the generated data for training ML models.
-4. Writing custom hooks for repetitve code.
+4. Writing custom hooks for repetitive code.

 <h1 align="center">📚 Things I learned from Google Summer of Code</h1>

-1. To write optimised codes.
+1. To write optimized codes.
 2. Explored various NLP algorithms tested and implemented them.
 3. Sharpened my skill of GIT
 4. Learned the importance of time management as well as perfect deliverables.
 5. Worked on my scripting skills.
-6. Understood the importance of constructive discussions with the mentors and peers.
+6. Understood the importance of constructive discussions with mentors and peers.
 7. Improved my documentation skill
-8. Various open-source licenses and their importance in codes, projects and softwares.
+8. Various open-source licenses and their importance in codes, projects, and software.

 <img align="right" alt="GIF" src="Assets\ilovecoding.gif" width="400" />